aobasuyi/MechaCar_Statistical_Analysis/README.md

 - According to the result above, the variance of the suspension coils for manufactuing Lots3, (*var* = 170.29) exceeds 100 pounds per square inch.
 This means that the current manufacturing data for Lots1 and Lots2 met the MechaCar design specification while the manufacturing data for Lots3 did not meet MechaCar design specification.

 ## C. T-Tests on Suspension Coils:
-- Using your knowledge of R, perform t-tests determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch
+Using your knowledge of R, perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
 ##### Code:

 ```